TylerJSimpson/CS1331/1_introduction_to_java/module_3/module_3.md

 ### Logical Operators

-In our previous example extremely hot temperatures would will result in the program telling us to go to the park.
+In our previous example extremely hot temperatures will result in the program telling us to go to the park.
 So perhaps we also want an extra requirement.

 Logical Operators:
 |Name|Symbol|